 - Poor perceptions of the roofing industry in general

 - The cultural shift away from skilled trades as a career option for new generations entering the workforce.

 The demand for houses, apartments, and office buildings will only increase.
 Solutions need to be created to move the roofing industry into a position where they can find capable workers to meet this demand.
 Here are a few ways your business can overcome the labor shortage:

-Organizations like the National Roofing Contractors Association (NRCA) are advocating to push congress to approve new legislation like the Workforce for an Expanding Economy Act (H.R.
-6536), which will help introduce more workers into the roofing industry.
+Organizations like the National Roofing Contractors Association (NRCA) are advocating to push congress to approve legislation like the Workforce for an Expanding Economy Act (H.R.
+6536), which had hoped to introduce more workers into the roofing industry.

 By supporting initiatives like these, we will see many more roofers enter our workforce.
-To do your part, contact your members of Congress and urge them to support legislation like this.
+To do your part, contact your members of Congress and urge them to support roofing construction legislation.

 Change the Perception of the Roofing Industry

 Roofing can be perceived as “dirty work.”
 Other trades at times can be more revered, but a roof is an essential aspect of any structure.
 Work done improperly can result in people getting injured.

 Adding to this perception is that a basic internet search of the roofing industry will produce several news articles about fraudulent roofers.
 To fight this narrative, the NRCA is working to create a professional certification program for the roofing industry.
 The Roofing Contractors Association of Texas also provides a Licensed Roofing Contractor Program.

 Implement Training Programs